apocalyptech/animalwellsave/README.md

 for the installation line:

     pip install animalwellsave[PencilImages]

+If you want, you can do without the virtual environment and install it for just your user with:

+    pip install --user animalwellsave[PencilImages]

 Once installed, there will be an `awsave` command available to run, like so: